How to find a remote job as a software developer . . .

 - We Work Remotely features thousands of remote jobs in fields ranging from web design to programming; it’s a great place to start your remote job search.

-- Remote.co has built a hand-curated list of remote jobs in fields such as sales, HR, and software engineering.
+- Remote has built a hand-curated list of remote jobs in fields such as sales, HR, and software engineering.

 - FlexJobs has over 50 categories dedicated to remote working, which include part-time working, full-time working, and other arrangements.
 The site has thousands of work-at-home job postings for which you can apply.

-- AngelList is a job search site for positions in tech and has a number of filters that can be used to find remote jobs.
+- AngelList is a job search site for positions in tech and has several filters that can be used to find remote jobs.

 Network with Other Developers and Remote Workers